TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

       </dl>
    </f:form>

+.. todo: There is a regular button inside the <f:form.submit>, looks wrong.

 Fluid offers some comfortable tags for creating forms which names are all starting with ``form``.
 The whole form is enclosed in ``<f:form></f:form>``.
 Like creating a link, the controller action combination, which should be called when clicking the